|

 We have increased the global human population by over 500% in just the last 150 years.
 We were at fewer than 1 billion in 1800 (toward the beginning of the Industrial Revolution), and we passed 6 billion in the 1998-1999 timeframe.
 In the next half-decade after that, we added another 400 million—essentially a North America's worth of people.
 Unfortunately, we haven't added another North America's worth of resources or support infrastructure.

-The rate of growth is beginning to taper off, but the overall numbers are very worrisome, given the fact that per capita food production is declining.
+The rate of population growth is beginning to taper off, but the overall numbers are very worrisome, given the fact that per capita food production is declining.
 The reasons for the decline include:

 - Decline in amount of arable land — We had been increasing the amount of farm land by clearing forests and irrigating dry land, but that strategy has reached a point of diminishing returns.
 Today we are paving over farm land and losing acreage in some areas to soil salinization and erosion.